The dataset used in this challenge is an extension of the Social Popularity Image Dynamics dataset (SPID 2018) used in [1] and [2].

 In SPID 2018 [1,2], about 20.000 Flickrs photos and related metadata (i.e., photo, user and groups statistics) have been crawled and monitored for a period of 30 days.
 During the 30 days monitoring, some photos have been removed by authors or not longer publicly avalable.
 As consequence, only ~17.000 photos have been tracked for 30 consecutive days.

 Then, the dataset has been augmented by crawling a new set of ~15.000 photos, with ~13.000 photos monitored for 30 days.
-Therefore, the new dataset contains ~30.000 photos that have been split into train and test set.

 The train data will be released as soon as the challenge will start.
 Test data will be available only few days before the result submission deadline.